Why study an MBA online?

-Studying online is not just a quick fix for pandemics.
+Studying an MBA online is not just a quick fix for pandemics.
 It’s a barrier-busting revolution in postgraduate study that closes the gap between you and your career ambitions.

 What are the advantages of getting an MBA?